 Update the component's callback property by changing the first argument passed to the anonymous function.
 For example, the original callback property for a push button might look like this:

-In this example, you must change the string,
+In this example, you must change,

 the new function name.

-Change all other references to the old function name to the new function name in the UI code file.
+Change all other references to the old function name to the new function name in the code file.

 You can delete a callback function when you want to remove or change the function that executes when the end user performs a specific action.
 To delete a callback function: